DanielEliezer/nfl_kickers_analysis/README.md

 - Description and Motivation

 The kickers job is a hard one.
-In this project, the goal is to do an EDA to better understand the performance of NFL kickers.
+If they score, they didn't do more than their obligation.
+If they miss, they can be held responsible alone for the loss.
+In this project, the goal is to do an EDA to better understand what drives the performance of NFL kickers.

 We'll try to answer some of the followings: